-Follow the instructions below to build nxproxy, nxagent, nxdesktop, nxviewer and the modified NX X libraries.
-These components are the same used by NoMachine's client and server to compress and deploy KDE, GNOME and Windows RDP sessions through any network connection, even extremely low-bandwidth Internet links.
+Follow the instructions below to build nxproxy, nxagent and the modified NX X libraries.
+These components are the same as those used by NoMachine's client and server to compress and deploy KDE, GNOME and Windows RDP sessions through any network connection, even extremely low-bandwidth Internet links.

-1.1 Building NX compression library and proxy
+1.1.
+Building NX Compression Libraries and Proxy